AnthonyMichaelTDM/CSE140-Final-Project/Report.md

         }
     }

-    /// Initialize the register file with the given mappings
+    /// Initialize the register file with the given mappings.
-    ///
-    /// exposes the `initialize` method of the `RegisterFile` struct pub fn initialize_rf(&mut self, mappings: &[(RegisterMapping, u32)]) {
+    /// Exposes the `initialize` method of the `RegisterFile` struct. pub fn initialize_rf(
+        &mut self, mappings: &[(RegisterMapping, u32)]
+    ) {
         self.rf.initialize(mappings);
     }

     /// Initialize the data memory with the given data
     ///
     /// # Arguments
-    ///
-    /// * `data` - a list of tuples where the first element is the address to write to and the second element is the value to write pub fn initialize_dmem(&mut self, data: &[(u32, u32)]) {
+    /// * `data` - a list of tuples where the first element is the
+    ///   address to write to and the second element is the value
+    ///   to write
+    pub fn initialize_dmem(&mut self, data: &[(u32, u32)]) {
         for (address, value) in data {
             self.d_mem.write(*address, *value);